ArduPilot/ardupilot_wiki/ardupilot/source/index.rst

 Working on the code?
 Ask questions of the team in Gitter.

 `Developers Guide <https://ardupilot.org/dev/index.html>`__
-All things for those who want to get into the nuts and bolts of ArduPilot development can be found in the Developer Guide. ie. `meeting times <https://ardupilot.org/dev/docs/ardupilot-mumble-server.html#ardupilot-mumble-server>`__, and `on the forums <https://discuss.ardupilot.org/>`__
+All things for those who want to get into the nuts and bolts of ArduPilot development can be found in the Developer Guide.

+We have weekly `meeting times <https://ardupilot.org/dev/docs/ardupilot-discord-server.html#ardupilot-discord-server>`__.

+We also have `forums <https://discuss.ardupilot.org/>`__

 History